Rasmus-M/js99er-angular/README.md

 This is the new version of js99er.net developed using Angular and TypeScript.
 Try it [here](https://js99er.net).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Setting up the development environment